Schema Upgrades

 Total Order Isolation

-When you want an online schema change to replicate through the cluster and don’t care that other transactions will be blocked while the cluster processes the DDL statements, use the Total Order Isolation method.
-You would do this with the SET statement like so:
+When you want an online schema change to replicate through the cluster and do not care that other transactions will be blocked while the cluster processes the DDL statements, use the Total Order Isolation method.
+You can do this with a global SET statement, as follows:

 SET GLOBAL wsrep_OSU_method='TOI';